shrutis22/Record-Lookup/README.md

 4. Now refresh the page to see it in action.

 ## Licensing
 Completely free!
 Use it at your own will.
+Feel free to add a citation to this GitHub Repo.